National Assembly (Thailand): Composition

-Thailand's parliament is overwhelmingly male, at 95 percent.
-Representation by women is five percent, among the world's lowest.
-The Asian average is 20 percent while the global average for female parliamentarians is 24 percent.
+Thailand's parliament is overwhelmingly male, at 80.6%.
+Representation by women is 19.4%, below the Asian average is 20 percent, and the global average for female parliamentarians of 24 percent.
 All fall short of the 30 percent considered satisfactory by United Nations Women.

 Senate

 The upper house is called the Senate of Thailand.
 The chamber is non-partisan and has limited legislative powers.
-The Senate is composed of 250 appointed members appointed by the Royal Thai Army.
-A term in the Senate is six years.
+The Senate is composed of 200 members indirectly voted by candidates from 20 professional and social groups.
+A term in the Senate is five years.
 It forbids members from holding any additional office or membership in political parties.

+Even though the chamber is mandated to be nonpartisan, many media and analysts have categorized legislators into political factions:

+Note: All of these numbers may not be 100% accurate.